 As you’re going through this flow, remember to breathe through each pose.
-Breath is the foundation to movement; it’s how you can move through restrictions, rewire movement patterns, and communicate to your body that things are going to be okay.
+Breath is the foundation to movement; it’s how you can move through restrictions and rewire movement patterns.

 Notice your breath in a more restricting pose.
 Are you shortening your breath when you lengthen your hamstring?
 Is there more ease to your breath on the right vs. left side?
 The breath is a good indication of where you’re restricted in the body.
 Use it as your compass!